Clawb1t/Syncr/README.md

 Syncr is built to stay local:

-- **No Discord account login** — Syncr talks directly to the Discord desktop app on your machine
+- **No Discord account login:** Syncr talks directly to the Discord desktop app on your machine
-- **No cloud backend** — page data goes from Firefox → a small local app → Discord.
+- **No cloud backend:** page data goes from Firefox → a small local app → Discord.
 Nothing is sent to a Syncr server
-- **You choose what to share** — disable any activity you don't want on your profile
+- **You choose what to share:** disable any activity you don't want on your profile
-- **Privacy-conscious activities** — some integrations (like Proton Mail) are deliberately generic and never expose sensitive details
+- **Privacy-conscious activities:** some integrations (like Proton Mail) are deliberately generic and never expose sensitive details

 ---